uodataservices/computing-basics/README.md

 :-)

-And yes, before we forked this repository at least one of us on a Mac bounced on the left-arrow key because we didn't know about the Alt-click position-on-command-line trick in Terminal ;-)
+And yes I've seen CompSci professors on Macs bouncing on the left-arrow key because they didn't know about the Alt-click position-on-command-line trick in Terminal ;-)

 ## About

-Many students come to college with little or no experience using their computers on a system level.
+This Jekyll website came about in response to beginner computer science students arriving with little or no experience of using their computers on a system level.
+Some come to college already having hacked their own distro of Ubuntu, but others might never typed a command in their lives.
 That's OK: you didn't need to.
 Until now.

-Specifically, search-based computer interfaces mean that some students leave every file and executable in their downloads folder.
-And using browser-based learning means some others have learned to program entirely on the web.
-It's worked so far, but there comes a time when students need to understand more, whether to more easily upload homework to Canvas, or to load data for analysis into an R or Python program.

-This site is a copy of the [CompSci Superbasics site](https://github.com/davewhiteland/compsci-superbasics) adapted to the needs of University of Oregon students and faculty by UO Libraries.
+Specifically, using browser-based learning means some competent autodidacts have learned to program entirely on the web (I'm looking at you [codeskulptor](https://py3.codeskulptor.org)).
+Nothing wrong with this — on the contrary, it's amazing — but it means assumptions colleges make about students' tech exposure are much less reliable than they used to be.

 ## Jekyll